 According to Mordor Intelligence, the Business Intelligence Market is expected to be worth USD 20.516 billion in 2020.
 Due to the presence of key industry players in the region, North America is expected to have the largest market share in BI from 2020 to 2025, according to the same report.
 Rising competition, intense technological R&D, and a growing trend of data proliferation are assisting the country's market expansion.

 Growth Rates of the Business Intelligence (BI) Market by Geography (2020- 2025)

 Business intelligence is a technology-driven process that assists in the transformation of data into actionable insights, allowing businesses to make more strategic business decisions.
-Business intelligence enables organisations to quickly extract meaningful insights from historical and current data.
-This is made possible by business intelligence tools, which process large data sets from multiple sources and deliver insights in visually appealing, easy-to-understand and distribute formats.
+Business intelligence enables organizations to quickly extract meaningful insights from historical and current data.
+This is made possible by business intelligence tools, which process large data sets from multiple sources and deliver insights in visually appealing, easy-to-understand, and distribute formats.